-In the 2014 article “Game Theory,” Amy Paturel tells the story of British, YouTube star, Anthony Rosner.
-His short film, “In Real Life,” describes how he almost lost himself to World of Warcraft until he was able to break himself free.
+In the 2014 article “Game Theory: The Effects of Video Games on the Brain”, author Amy Paturel MS, MPH tells the story of British YouTube star, Anthony Rosner.
+His documentary, “In Real Life”, describes how he almost lost himself to World of Warcraft until he was able to break himself free.
 Paturel’s article uses Anthony’s story to highlight some of the science behind the growing epidemic of video game addiction.

 What is the effect of video game addiction?

 She begins by quoting, Dr. David Greenfield, Medical Director of the Greenfield Recovery Center and the pioneering author of Virtual Addiction, “Playing video games floods the pleasure center of the brain with dopamine.”
 Greenfield describes how the Dopamine “gives gamers a rush—but only temporarily,” as it eventually leads to “a diminished supply of dopamine.”
 Dr.Greenfield, who is an Assistant Clinical Professor of Psychiatry at the University of Connecticut School of Medicine says it is this functional imbalance that leads to the reduced motivation experienced by 5% of the gaming community.
 Dr. Greenfields says the unpredictability within a video game further triggers an addictive response.
 “It’s exactly the same reward structure as a slot machine,” he says.
 “The player develops an unshakeable faith, that after a while, this will be the time I hit it big.”